Dreem-Organization/bender/README.rst

     - Parzen Estimator Optimization (TPE-like)
     - Model Based Optimization (SMAC-like)

+- *bender-api*: A high level interface to interact with bender functionalities.
+    - CRUD for experiments, algorithms and trials.
-- *bender-api*: A backend able to store experiments and results.
-It relies on benderopt for suggesting new hyperparameters to try.
+    - Relies on benderopt for suggesting new hyperparameters to try.
-    - Test

 - *Various clients* to give you access to Bender functionalities from anywhere:
     - *web-client* available at ``https://bender.dreem.com``